eugli/accents/README.md

 ## Installation
  ~~Thank you for 35k users!~~

 Apologies for the inconvinience, but Accents is not downloadable at the moment.
-We are currently reworking the core functionality and will have it back on the Chrome Store as soon as possible.
+The item was sold and the new owner took it down for unknown reasons.
 <!---You cannot download it [here.](https://chrome.google.com/webstore/detail/accents-spanish-portugues/laiognlohmgkmlfchcclnjnafgeinnpg)-->

 ## Usage